 “History will be kind to me for I intend to write it.” ― Winston S. Churchill

 For those of you who don’t know much about me: my name is Cristian Mihai, I am 27 years old, live in Constanta, Romania, and I have been writing for over fourteen years.
-Also, I do enjoy long walks (on the beach or not) and I have been blogging for almost six years – three weeks from now I’ll be celebrating this blog’s anniversary.
+Also, I do enjoy long walks (on the beach or not) and I have been blogging for more than six years.

 But how did I become a writer?
 How did I decide to be one?
 What steps did I take?
 What happened along the way?
 Why didn’t I quit?
 What made me keep on keeping on when all hope seemed to be lost?